IntelRealSense/realsense-ros/README.md

 # ROS Wrapper for Intel&reg; RealSense&trade; Devices
 These are packages for using Intel RealSense cameras (D400 series SR300 camera and T265 Tracking Module) with ROS.
+For running in ROS2 environment please switch to the [eloquent branch](https://github.com/IntelRealSense/realsense-ros/tree/eloquent)

 LibRealSense supported version: v2.38.1 (see [realsense2_camera release notes](https://github.com/IntelRealSense/realsense-ros/releases))